Woolly mammoths are making a comeback. Should we eat them?

 “The woolly mammoth was the custodian of a healthier planet,” the company says.
 Using salvaged mammoth DNA, Colossal will genetically edit Asian elephants, the species’ closest extant cousin.
 If its plans are successful, then it will produce a woolly mammoth – or as close as possible a replica – six years from now.
 This year, the company has raised $75m from investors.

-Thus, about 3,906 years after it thought it’d seen the back of us, the woolly mammoth might be reacquainted with humans: a species that has never seen a large mammal that it didn’t like the idea of eating.
+Thus, about 3,906 years after it thought it had seen the back of us, the woolly mammoth might be reacquainted with humans – a species that has never seen a large mammal that it didn’t like the idea of eating.
 Their extinction wasn’t solely our responsibility – the end of the ice age massively reduced the size of their potential habitat – but, as some palaeontologists argue, pre-history is littered with the bodies of megafauna we’ve eaten to extinction.
 Giant sloths, giant armadillos, dire wolves… whoever was presenting Planet Earth in those days would have had to stay on their toes.

 Given the apparent progress in the field of reconstituting the mammoth, we might as well answer the obvious question: should we eat them?
 Colossal has made no mention of this prospect, focusing instead on the environmental benefits of mammoth restoration: the animal’s heavy gait thickens permafrost, or the permanently frozen layer of soil, gravel and sand under the Earth’s surface, preventing it from melting and releasing greenhouse gases.
 “If the Mammoth Steppe ecosystem could be revived,” the company argues, “it could help in reversing the rapid warming of the climate and more pressingly, protect the Arctic’s permafrost – one of the world’s largest carbon reservoirs.”